AsaTyr2018/DataSetKurator/README.md

 perceptual hashing so that only unique images are kept for classification.
 The third stage uses an anime-focused CLIP model and DBSCAN clustering to automatically group frames by character.
+The cropping stage relies on the ``animeface`` library to detect faces and produce crops around them, keeping the entire image when no face is found.